LolexInc/Lolex-Tools/README.md

 # Lolex Tools CopyLeft (c<-)2014-2017 LolexOrg
-# This is : Lolex-Tools VERSION 10 pre-nightly
+# This is : Lolex-Tools VERSION 10 pre-nightly (dual project version)
 # DO NOT USE THIS VERSION YET!!!
-THIS STILL USES THE 9.X FORMAT WHICH WILL NOT BE SUPPORTED
+THIS STILL USES THE 9.X FORMAT WHICH WILL NOT BE SUPPORTED (in the old version of the project)
 # This is a pre-alpha build.
 Do not use for production purposes
 # Highly unstable at the minute
 ## People